NodeByteHosting/website/CONTRIBUTING.md

 ## Special Instructions

 - **Legal and Knowledge Base Page Content**: All changes to legal and knowledge base page content should be committed via the [NodeByteHosting/assets](https://github.com/NodeByteHosting/assets) repository.

 - **Blog Post and Docs Page Changes**: Any blog post changes, new posts, and docs page changes can be committed to the `src/content` directory in this repository.

+- **Contribution/Commit Branches**: All new contributions/commits can be pushed directly to the development branch or a new branch created by you during the pull request process.

+- **Production Branch**: The production branch is protected by branch rules and requires a PR before any merges/commits can happen

 ## Code of Conduct